vBathuN/urlforward/README.md

 # Web redirection by PHP / HTML / JavaScript / CSS

-I will explain each step of this code by improving this code or for questions received.
+4 types of redirection, and each step of the code.